awsdocs/amazon-appstream2-developer-guide/doc_source/network-isolation.md

 # Network Isolation<a name="network-isolation"></a>

-A virtual private cloud \(VPC\) is a virtual network in your own logically isolated area in the AWS Cloud\.
+A virtual private cloud \(VPC\) is a virtual network in your own logically isolated area in the Amazon Web Services Cloud\.
 Use separate VPCs to isolate infrastructure by workload or organizational entity\.

 A subnet is a range of IP addresses in a VPC\.
 When you launch an instance, you launch it into a subnet in your VPC\.
 Use subnets to isolate the tiers of your application \(for example, web, application, and database\) within a single VPC\.
 Use private subnets for your instances if they should not be accessed directly from the internet\.